yunusyildiz-ch/hirebook/README.md

  The app will be deployed and available live on **Netlify** in the final week of development.

  ## 🔧 Future Step
- Convert HiReBOOK to a PWA for installable experience (Sprint 6 or Post-Bootcamp)
+ Convert Qatip to a PWA for installable experience (Sprint 6 or Post-Bootcamp)

  ## 📖 License